Request Free, One-on-one Academic Assessment

-SchoolTutoring Academy’s tutoring programs for Amherst students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Amherst students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Amherst District Curriculum Used in Our In-Home Tutoring Programs

 Children in Amherst attend Amherst Exempted Village Schools.
 The district is comprised of two elementary schools, one middle school, one junior high school, and one senior high school.
 Each building is staffed with highly qualified teachers that dedicate themselves to helping children achieve their highest possible potential.
 In addition to academics, the district promotes personal development of each student such that they acquire the skills and knowledge they need to lead a successful adult life.
 Social, civic, and career needs are met, such that students gain an understanding of what it means to be a moral and ethical citizen.

 We currently cover the following Amherst-area school district: Amherst Exempted Village Schools.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Amherst Tutor Today.